Ylar/Search-and-Destroy-1.3.3/README.md

    To turn the feature back off, just do 'xset noexp off'.

- That's all for the 1.3.1 update.
+ That's all for the 1.3.1 update, ninjas.
+Happy searching and destroying :-)